Menu

 View the consultation document here 👉 TEC Consultation Document ISB Coverage

-The Tertiary Education Commission has also provided questions and answers that may help with your submission on Industry Skills Boards’ (ISBs’) coverage and understanding of the system changes here: Frequently asked questions (FAQs) – consultation on Industry Skills Boards’ coverage | Tertiary Education Commission
+The Tertiary Education Commission has also provided questions and answers that may help you understand Industry Skills Boards’ (ISBs’) coverage and the system changes here: Frequently asked questions (FAQs) – consultation on Industry Skills Boards’ coverage | Tertiary Education Commission

 Keep checking this page for further updates.